Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The non-abelianization map

 where $\psi_{\pm}$ are the free fermions built out of the Heisenberg field $\tilde{J}$ via fermionization, and $z^{(+)}, z^{(-)} \in \tilde{C}$ are the two pre-images of a point $z \in C$ on the double cover $\tilde{C}$.

 It is then computed in \cite{HN_Virasoro} that with $E(\mathcal{W})$ inserted in the correlation functions on $\tilde{C}$, the normalized correlation functions on $T(z)$ are everywhere regular, even at the branch points.
 Therefore, the insertion of $E(\mathcal{W})$ removes the unwanted insertions $W_{\frac{1}{16}}$ at the branch points and does not create any further singularities.
+Moreover, because the 0-point function with $E(\mathcal{W})$ inserted is divergent, the operator $E(\mathcal{W})$ is replaced by a renormalized one $E_{\text{ren}}(\mathcal{W})$ to render finite the 0-point function.
+This renormalization introduces an anomalous dependence on a local coordinate near each branch point with weight $-\frac{1}{16}$ so as to cancel the insertion of weight $\frac{1}{16}$ at these points.

 In conclusion, there is a well-defined linear map between spaces of conformal blocks

 called the \emph{non-abelianization map for conformal blocks} , and, for a Heisenberg block $\tilde{\Psi}$ over $\tilde{C}$, the 1-point function of the Virasoro generator in the corresponding block $\mathcal{F}_{\mathcal{W}}(\tilde{\Psi})$ is given by